Table of Contents

 Below-grade concrete.
 Most Utah basements sit directly on a concrete slab.
 Concrete is porous and holds moisture.
 Even a basement that “doesn’t leak” can have enough residual moisture in the slab to damage the wrong flooring over time.

 Radon mitigation systems.
-The EPA identifies Utah as having elevated radon concentrations in many areas, particularly in the Salt Lake Valley and along the Wasatch Front.
-If your home has a radon mitigation system (the pipe running through the floor and out the roof), your flooring choice needs to work around it without compromising the system’s airflow.
+Utah has elevated radon concentrations in many areas, particularly in the Salt Lake Valley and along the Wasatch Front.
+If your home has a radon mitigation system (the pipe running through the floor and out the roof) your flooring choice needs to work around it without compromising the system’s airflow.
 This is a minor installation consideration, but it’s one more reason you want an installer who knows Utah basements specifically.

 The good news: the right floor for a Utah basement absolutely exists.
 You just need to know which options actually hold up here.